 After Louis XIV moved from the Louvre palace to Versailles in 1682, it became a residence for artists under Royal patronage.
-In 1750, Louis XV displayed the first royal collection of 96 pieces of art, including work by Raphael and Rembrandt, among others.
+In 1750, Louis XV displayed the first royal collection of 96 pieces of art.
 Louis XVI was starting to develop the Louvre into a French museum of art when the French revolution rudely interrupted.
 The Louvre became a public museum and the royal collection became national property.

 The Grand Louvre Pyramids and their underground lobby were added in 1989.
 Today, the Louvre has many displays including ancient art and sculpture from Egypt, Greece and the Roman Empire.

 As a child living in Paris my favourite collection was always the Egyptian antiquities.
-I found the Renaissance dull and never understood the fascination with the Mona Lisa, which from my perspective, standing on tiptoes trying to see this tiny painting over the heads and cameras of dozens of tourists, was tragically underwhelming.
+I found the Renaissance dull and never understood the fascination with the Mona Lisa.
+From my perspective, standing on tiptoes trying to see this tiny painting over the heads and cameras of dozens of tourists, it was tragically underwhelming.

 So back to my original proposal: Enjoy the Tuileries garden, marvel at the sheer size of the Louvre from the outside, and save the inside for another trip.

-The Sainte-Chapelle was part of the old palace, built by King Louis IX to house holy relics, including Christ’s Crown of Thorns, the Holy Lance and fragments of the True Cross (now in Notre-Dame).
-It’s considered to be one of the greatest architectural achievements of the time, and although 2/3 of the stained glass windows are still original, much of the rest is recreated because of destruction during the French Revolution (are you sensing a theme yet?).
+The Sainte-Chapelle was part of the old palace.
+It was built by King Louis IX to house holy relics, including Christ’s Crown of Thorns, the Holy Lance and fragments of the True Cross (now in Notre-Dame).
+It’s considered to be one of the greatest architectural achievements of the time.
+Although 2/3 of the stained glass windows are still original, much of the rest is recreated because of destruction during the French Revolution.

 As you can see, inside Sainte-Chapelle is a truly breathtaking sight.
 Once you’ve had your ticket checked you’ll enter the gift shop and climb up a tight spiral staircase to get to the upper level of the chapel.
 As you emerge at the top, the towering stained glass windows will reveal themselves all at once.
-You’ll spend the rest of your visit with your neck craned upwards, absorbing the gold starred ceiling, the intricately portrayed scenes in the windows, and the warm purple glow cast over everyone in the room.
+You’ll spend the rest of your visit with your neck craned upwards.
+This is the only way to absorb the gold starred ceiling and the intricately portrayed scenes in the windows.
+I always love the warm purple glow cast over everyone in the room.

 Hot top!
 Visit the Conciergerie next door to the Sainte-Chapelle, and buy a joint ticket for the Conciergerie and Sainte-Chapelle that lets you jump the queues.

 Outside the Cathedral are two queues to join – one to enter the cathedral and the other to climb the bell towers.
 If you have the time, I highly recommend you do both.
-The atmosphere alone inside the cathedral is serene and peaceful, the stained glass rose windows throwing geometric shapes of pink light on the sculpted walls and stone floors.
-The most striking feature for me, aside from the rose windows, is the monstrously large organ, with no fewer than 8,000 pipes.
+The atmosphere alone inside the cathedral is serene and peaceful.
+The stained glass rose windows throw geometric shapes of pink light on the sculpted walls and stone floors.
+The most striking feature for me is the monstrously large organ, with no fewer than 8,000 pipes.

 The route up to the bell tower spirals around stone stairways and weaves through pillars, archways and statues.
 You’ll get to admire Paris from two levels – the base of the bell towers and the top of the southern bell tower.